 School Parcel Tax

 Since the passage of Proposition 13 in 1978, the community has conducted a series of successful annual fundraising campaigns to save school programs threatened by cutbacks in state funds.
-From 1981 to 1985, the “Funds for Piedmont’s Future” campaigns raised over $1.5 million dollars.
-Recognizing that the community could not sustain annual fund-raising campaigns forever, a group of forward-thinking citizens and the Piedmont Educational Foundation decided to raise the necessary funds via a School Parcel Tax.
+Recognizing that the community could not sustain annual fundraising campaigns forever, The community identified the school parcel tax authorization as a means for Piedmont to maintain a measure of local control to preserve excellence in Piedmont’s public schools.
 In 1985, the first parcel tax was passed.
-To date, Piedmont residents have approved Parcel Taxes seven times to preserve and maintain important educational programs and services in the schools.
+To date, Piedmont residents have approved Parcel Taxes eight times to preserve and maintain important educational programs and services in the schools.

 Parcel Tax Rates for 2012-13